 The Great Game 🎲 Kollarum

-Tarner blurted out that he had spent the last three decades in the Milky Way galaxy, on planet Earth, on the island of Sicily.
+Tarner blurted out that he had spent the last three decades in the Milky Way Galaxy, on planet Earth, on the island of Sicily.
 “It’s beautiful there, as we all know.”
-Tarnar waved off this beauty with his hand, eager to get to his point, before Farenn was due on the podium.
-“Rome has more history in a square kilometre than most countries have.
+Tarnar waved off this beauty with his hand, eager to get to his point before Farenn was due on the podium.
+He had about twenty minutes to make the famous diplomat see what was going on.
+“Rome has more history in a square kilometre than most planets have.
 While hardly any tourists go there, the old city of Syracuse is a crucible of culture and smooth marble.
 Palermo is a historic blend of Carthage, Athens, Normandy, and Rome.
 But the Baulians don’t care about any of that, contrary to what they say.”

-Farenn was a bit surprised by the abrupt shift to the Baulians, and he wasn’t sure about the connection involved.
+Farenn was a bit surprised by the abrupt shift to the Baulians, and he wasn’t sure what this connection meant.
 Farenn asked, also in perfect English, “What exactly about human culture are you interested in?
-And haven’t the Baulians swore to preserve the cultures they control?"
+Haven’t the Baulians swore to preserve the cultures they control?"

 “What people don’t understand is that the disappearance of these things is monstrous.
 And by monstrous I mean that it destroys the thing that is least monstrous in the thirteen universes.
 We may have beauty and technology beyond the wildest imagination of human beings.
 But one thing we don’t have is a monopoly on the power of emotion.”